 Once the hazards are identified and categorized, subsequent analysis will be undertaken to resolve the issue and minimize risk associated with the identified hazard.
-A hazard resolution matrix will be developed combining hazard severity and hazard frequency, as shown in the matrix on the following page, to identify the level of acceptance for a specific hazard/risk.
+A hazard resolution matrix will be developed combining hazard severity and hazard frequency, as shown below, to identify the level of acceptance for a specific hazard/risk.

-Hazard Resolution Matrix Catastrophic Critical Marginal Negligible Frequent Unacceptable Unacceptable Unacceptable Acceptable with reservation Probable Unacceptable Unacceptable Undesirable Acceptable with reservation Occasional Unacceptable Undesirable Undesirable Acceptable Remote Undesirable Undesirable Acceptable with reservation Acceptable Improbable Acceptable with reservation Acceptable with reservation Acceptable with reservation Acceptable
+Hazard Resolution Matrix Catastrophic Death or system loss Critical Severe injury, severe occupational illness, major system damage Marginal Minor injury, minor occupational illness, or minor system damage Negligible Less than minor injury, occupational illness, or system damage Frequent Unacceptable Unacceptable Unacceptable Acceptable with reservation Probable Unacceptable Unacceptable Undesirable Acceptable with reservation Occasional Unacceptable Undesirable Undesirable Acceptable Remote Undesirable Undesirable Acceptable with reservation Acceptable Improbable Acceptable with reservation Acceptable with reservation Acceptable with reservation Acceptable

-The results of the analysis will be shared by the Transit Contract Manager with the Division Director on an ongoing basis to identify appropriate actions.
+The results of the analysis will be shared by the Assistant Director of Operations, Public Works with the Division Director on an ongoing basis to identify appropriate actions.
 All "unacceptable" hazards must be eliminated and measures will be taken for the remaining risk acceptance categories to minimize risk.
 The results of such analysis will be shared with agency staff and law enforcement agencies on a quarterly basis for awareness and support.